ArtifexSoftware/mupdf/docs/reference/javascript/types/PDFAnnotation.rst

 These are used in e.g. Highlight annotations to mark up several disjoint spans of text.

-In Javascript QuadPoints are represented by the `Quad` class.
+In Javascript QuadPoints are represented with `Quad` objects.

 .. method:: PDFAnnotation.prototype.hasQuadPoints()